ryanmurakami/nosebugjs/README.md

 ###Usage
 nosebug is written in vanilla JavaScript with no dependencies.

-- Include nosebug.min.js at the beginning of your html.
+- Include nosebug.min.js in your html (Ideally at the end of your HTML before your other application JavaScript).
-- Place the template for that file in the Templates file.
+- Place the template for that file in the Template folder.
 - Name the template file: &lt;name of html file&gt;Template.hbs
 - Have fun.